The importance of choosing the right pension plan

 Sadly, this situation is becoming all too common.
 People can become ‘blinded by pension science’ and not entirely sure of what pension plan they have or even if it’s the right pension plan for them.

-Although life can often deal some cruel blows and alter even the best-laid plans, planning for retirement as early as possible will greatly increase the chance of reaching, even exceeding, financial objectives – which usually have being financially secure as we get older as the top priority.
+Although life can often deal some cruel blows and alter even the best-laid plans, planning for retirement as early as possible will greatly increase the chance of reaching, even exceeding, financial objectives – which usually have to be financially secure as we get older as of the top priority.

 I can fully understand the appeal of the ‘live for today’ attitude, particularly amongst people in their 20’s and 30’s, but when tomorrow does eventually but obviously come, those that have made a retirement plan of action, accumulated savings, and have a sensible financial strategy in place, will be better-off and therefore able to enjoy a comfortable, comparable lifestyle when they retire.

-For example, illnesses such as diabetes, high blood pressure or a heart condition can result in much higher pay outs with a so-called enhanced annuities.
+For example, illnesses such as diabetes, high blood pressure or a heart condition can result in much higher payouts with so-called enhanced annuities.
 Whereas historically a single annuity was the number one best-selling pension for men, but it may not have been the right choice for everyone.

 As life expectancy is increasing, planning for retirement has never been so important.
 According to the statistics, the number of pensioners is set to increase by a third in the UK over the next 25 years.
 Despite government plans to make the state pension more sustainable for the future, it’s crucial that people take charge of their own destiny and plan for retirement sooner rather than later as the burden on the State is likely to grow significantly, meaning that it will not be able to care of its citizens in the future as it has done for previous generations.